Residents of Cape Town were treated to sights of a robot dog walking through the CBD as Dwyka Mining Services showcased Boston Dynamic’s Spot….

 5. Energy Storage: Solar Power

 Solar power is the future of energy storage, but it comes with a hefty price tag.
-As of 2014, solar energy accounts for less than one percent of electricity in the United States and it costs twice as much to produce compared to natural gas (National Center for Policy Analysis).
+As of 2014, solar energy accounts for less than one percent of electricity in the United States and it costs twice as much to produce compared to natural gas.
 Despite the costs associated with solar energy, the benefits are significant, including sustainability and low maintenance.

 In an effort to accelerate solar power advancements, researchers are applying nanotechnology to solar energy.
 For example, nanoparticles “have been shown to enhance the absorption of light, increase the conversation of light to electricity, and provide better thermal storage and transport (National Nanotechnology Initiative).”
 With these advancements, nanotechnology has the potential to improve solar energy efficiency and reduce costs.